-Effective starting 1/1/18, a participant may be authorized for a maximum of 14 hours per day of the following services (whether authorized alone or in combination with one another):
+A participant may be authorized for a maximum of 14 hours per day of the following services (whether authorized alone or in combination with one another):

 - In-Home and Community Support.

 - Companion.

 - Community Participation Support.

 A variance may be made to the 14 hour per day limitation in accordance with ODP policy, when the participant has a physical health, mental health or behavioral need that requires services be provided more than 14 hours per day.